AlexMcArrow/FilmArray/README.md

 About
 -------
-This set of scripts for generating "ArrayFilm".
+This set of scripts to create a "ArrayFilm".

-"ArrayFilm" - a technology for creating an animation with the function "print_r".
+"ArrayFilm" - the technology to create animation using time-lapse scanning, as in film

-To view the animation, you need to perform scroll down the screen at a constant rate.
+To view the animation, you need to scroll down the screen at a constant rate.

 --------------